PaulC91/shinyauthr/README.md

 I would welcome any feedback on any potential vulnerabilities in the process.
 I know that apps hosted on a server without an SSL certificate could be open to interception of usernames and passwords submitted by a user.
 As such I would not recommend the use of shinyauthr without an HTTPS connection.

-For apps intended for use within commercial organisations, I would recommend one of RStudio's commercial shiny hosting options with built in authetication.
+For apps intended for use within commercial organisations, I would recommend one of RStudio's commercial shiny hosting options, or [shinyproxy](https://www.shinyproxy.io/), both of which have built in authetication options.

 However, I hope that having an easy-to-implement open-source shiny authentication option like this will prove useful when alternative options are not feasible.

 _Paul Campbell_

-_April 2019_